Dobiasd/FunctionalPlus/README.md

 `CollatzSeq` is a Function taking an `uint64_t` and returning a `list<uint64_t>`. `ShowInts` takes a `list<uint64_t>` and returns a `string`.
 Thanks to making use of `function_traits` [written by kennyim](https://github.com/kennytm/utils/blob/master/traits.hpp) it is possible to automatically deduce the expression `Compose(CollatzSeq, ShowInts)` being a function taking an `uint64_t` and returning a `string`, so you do not have to manually provide type hints to the compiler.

-In case you would accidentally pass two functions whose "connecting type" does not match, you will get a nice error message telling you exactly that, because FunctionalPlus uses compile time assertions where possible to guard you from the sometimes terribly long error messages compilers like to generate when faced with type errors in function templates.
+In case you would accidentally pass two functions whose "connecting type" does not match, you will get a nice error message telling you exactly that, because FunctionalPlus uses compile time assertions where feasible to guard you from the sometimes confusingly long error messages compilers like to generate when faced with type errors in function templates.

 By changing the way you think about programming from "writing your own loops and nested ifs" to "using and composing small functions" you will first perhaps get more errors at compile time, but this will pay out in having fewer errors at runtime and in spending less time debugging.